ClusterHQ/powerstrip/README.rst

 It's recommended that plugins run in containers that are linked (with Docker links) to the proxy container.
 Plugins should listen on port 80.

-Then you can just specify the URL using e.g. http://flocker/ as below, assuming "flocker" is the link alias.
+Then you can just specify the URL using e.g. http://flocker/, assuming "flocker" is the link alias.
+(See example under "Try it out").

 Contributing